There's a bully or bad guy who is making the hero's life miserable.

 - Tom and Jerry: Jerry, overwhelmed by bullying Tom sends a distress call out to all his relatives, who all look exactly like him.
 They are onscreen simultaneously and Tom is freaked out trying to deal with them.

-- Magilla Gorilla: secondary cartoon character Mushmouse does the same thing with all his identical cousins to confound villain Punkin Puss.
+- On Punkin' Puss and Mushmouse, Mushmouse does the same thing with all his identical cousins to confound villain Punkin' Puss.

-- Kick Buttowski: Kick enlists the entire neighborhood to dress up and behave like Kick to confound the neighborhood tattletale.
-They're all onscreen at the same time doing Kick-related mayhem and Ms. Chickorelli's logic fails when the real Kick emerges from his home, having been cleaning his room the whole time.
+- Kick Buttowski: In "Tattler's Tale", The titular character enlists the entire neighborhood to dress up and behave like him to confound Ms. Chicarelli, the neighborhood tattletale.
+They're all onscreen at the same time doing Kick-related mayhem and Ms. Chicarelli's logic fails when the real Kick emerges from his home, having been cleaning his room the whole time.
 Cue the unmasking sequence with the neighborhood kids (and some of the adults) taking off Kick helmets.

 - Played With in My Life as a Teenage Robot: Jenny takes different battle forms to fight Megawatt.
-At the end she defeats him by having Brad, Wakeman and Tucker dress up as the other battle forms besides the one she's currently using herself.
+In the end, she defeats him by having Brad, Wakeman, and Tucker dress up as the other battle forms besides the one she's currently using herself.

 - This trope was a favorite of cartoon creator Tex Avery, who directed both:

 - "Tortoise Beats Hare", a Looney Tunes short in which Cecil Turtle calls up all his identical relatives to beat Bugs Bunny in the fabled tortoise-hare race.